connervieira/Manifest/README.md

 ### Multi-List Support

 Manifest allows each user to create multiple license plate lists (so long as the permissions allow for it), making it easy to manage multiple devices with multiple purposes.

+### Offline Capable

+While Manifest is a network utility, it does not depend on an internet connection to function.
+It only needs a connection to the Predator instances you want to communicate with.